Consumer edition active

 Children with spastic quadriplegia are the most severely affected.
 They commonly have intellectual disability (sometimes severe) along with seizures and trouble swallowing.
 Children who have trouble swallowing may choke on secretions from the mouth and stomach and inhale (aspirate) them.
 Aspiration inflames the lungs, causing difficulty breathing.
 Repeated aspiration can permanently damage the lungs.

-Many children with spastic hemiplegia or diplegia have normal intelligence and are less likely to have seizures.
+Many children with spastic diplegia have normal intelligence and are less likely to have seizures.
 Children with spastic quadriplegia may have severe intellectual disability.

-Athetoid cerebral palsy is the second most common type and occurs in about 15% of children with cerebral palsy.
+Dyskinetic cerebral palsy is the second most common type and occurs in approximately 15% of children with cerebral palsy.

 In this type the arms, legs, and body spontaneously move slowly and involuntarily.
 Movements may also be writhing, abrupt, and jerky.
 Strong emotion makes the movements worse, and sleep makes them disappear.

 Difficulty articulating words clearly is common and is often severe.
-If the cause is kernicterus, affected children are often deaf and have difficulty looking up.
+If the cause is chronic bilirubin encephalopathy, affected children are often deaf and have difficulty looking up.

 Ataxic cerebral palsy